muldjord/skyscraper/README.md

 * Added option to --purgedb to purge all resources not related to your current romset
 * Added option to --purgedb to purge everything completely
 * Made 'import' base folder configurable
-* Added 'Did you know' hints when running Skyscraper
-* Added '--nohints' to disable hints.
-Can also be set in config.ini
 * Add 'autocrop' to screenshots, just like I already do with wheels.
 Thank you to 'chipsnblip' for pointing this out
 * Change 'reqRemaining' variable to work better when Skyscraper is supposed to clean up and exit